imthefounder/dao-governance-platform/README.md

 # Smart Contracts for DAO community

 This is a repository for the smart contracts of the DAO community.
-The smart contracts are written in Solidity and tested using the Foundry testing framework.
+The smart contracts are written in Solidity and developed and tested using the Foundry framework.

 ## Introduction